-Corpus Christi, TX — Ray Rosas is a free man tonight after a jury of his peers found him not guilty of shooting three Corpus Christi police officers on February 19, 2015.
+Corpus Christi, TX — Ray Rosas is a free man tonight after a jury of his peers found him not guilty of shooting three Corpus Christi police officers during a raid on February 19, 2015.
 On that day, early in the morning, CCPD executed a no-knock search warrant, forcing entry into the home without first knocking and announcing they were the police.

 A flash bang grenade was fired into Rosas’ bedroom, reportedly stunning the 47-year-old, who then opened fire on the intruders.
 Three officers were wounded; officers Steven Ruebelmann, Steven Brown, and Andrew Jordan.
 Police were looking for drugs and Rosas’ nephew, who they suspected to be a dealer.
 However, the unnamed nephew was not home at the time of the raid.